rfmvh/perftool-testsuite/README.md

 Author: Michael Petlan <mpetlan@redhat.com>

+FOR CONTRIBUTING, PLEASE USE git format-patch AND git send-email.
+YOU HAVE A HIGHER CHANCE YOUR PATCH GETS REVIEWED THAN WITH PULL REQUESTS!
+THANK YOU.

 Introducing a new testsuite for perf builtin commands.
 The testsuite should cover all the perf's builtin commands, their options and use- cases in various situations.